 The foundation’s goal is to provide toys to children who would not otherwise receive them for Christmas.
 Over its life span, the Toys for Tots program has distributed over 530 million toys to over 244 million less fortunate children, and the HFIAW is proud to have provided some of those donations.

-The HFIAW received contributions from Local 1 in St. Louis, Local 2 in Pittsburgh, Local 3 in Cleveland, Local 8 in Cincinnati, Local 12 in New York, Local 14 in Philadelphia, Local 24 in Washington, D.C., Local 27 in Kansas City, Local 30 in Syracuse, Local 32 in Newark, Local 34 in Minneapolis, Local 41 in Fort Wayne, Local 45 in Toledo, Local 46 in Knoxville, Local 49 in Duluth, Local 51 in Louisville, Local 55 in Mobile, Local 73 in Phoenix, Local 78 in Birmingham, Local 90 in Memphis, Local 94 in Oklahoma City, Local 95 in Toronto, Local 96 in Savannah, Local 114 in Jackson, Local 119 in Regina and Local 132 in Honolulu.
+The HFIAW received contributions from Local 1 in St. Louis, Local 2 in Pittsburgh, Local 3 in Cleveland, Local 8 in Cincinnati, Local 12 in New York, Local 14 in Philadelphia, Local 24 in Washington, D.C., Local 27 in Kansas City, Local 30 in Syracuse, Local 32 in Newark, Local 34 in Minneapolis, Local 41 in Fort Wayne, Local 45 in Toledo, Local 46 in Knoxville, Local 49 in Duluth, Local 51 in Louisville, Local 53 in New Orleans, Local 55 in Mobile, Local 73 in Phoenix, Local 78 in Birmingham, Local 90 in Memphis, Local 94 in Oklahoma City, Local 95 in Toronto, Local 96 in Savannah, Local 114 in Jackson, Local 119 in Regina, Local 127 in Appleton and Local 132 in Honolulu.

 “The generous contributions of our Brothers and Sisters continues to make me proud of our Union,” General President James McCourt said.
 “Thank you all for the philanthropic donations you have made to the Helmets to Hardhats campaign and to all of the individual causes you have supported through 2017.”